 It can be sometimes hard to find good free impulse responses.
 Here’s a little resource with some great free reverb impulses to explore.
 First, I’ll give you a quick introduction to convolution reverbs.
 If you’re already familiar with the topic, feel free to skip the intro.

-Convolution technology is used to capture ambiences and reproduce them on the computer.
-Without getting into too much technical detail (honestly, I don’t even know), an impulse file is a short burst of audio recorded in a real space, or in this case, through a hardware reverb unit.
-A convolution reverb plugin then uses this impulse file to determine the properties of the reverb and transform those properties onto any sound you are feeding into the plugin.
+Convolution technology can be used to capture ambiances and then reproduce them on the computer.
+An impulse file is a short burst of audio recorded in a real space or through a hardware reverb unit.
+A convolution reverb plugin uses this impulse file to determine the properties of the reverb.
+It applies those properties onto any sound you are feeding into the plugin.
 Convolution technique can be applied to just about to anything from reverbs to EQ’s, compressors and preamps.
 But we’ll stick with reverbs here.

-There are differences between different impulses.
-For this post I’ve compared two different M5000 packs for example, and the one featured on this post is clearly better.
 It’s good to understand that convolution is still only a reproduction of the real thing.
 The quality of the outcome very much depends on the execution.
-However convolution can sound pretty damn good when done right.
+However, convolution can sound pretty damn good when done right.

 Bricasti M7 impulses by Samplicity

 The Bricasti M7 is a revered modern unit that offers fine classic reverb sounds.
 It has been called “the future of reverberation”.
-The price of the basic unit is around 3600 EUR (4900 USD).
-And that’s without the remote which costs another 2-3 grands.
+The price of the basic unit is around 4000 EUR (4500 USD).
+And that’s without the remote which costs another couple of grands.
 Now there’s something to think about.

-This collection by Samplicity includes 136 presets from the M7.
+This collection of free impulse responses by Samplicity includes 136 presets from the M7.
 These are traditional reverb sounds that sound very smooth and realistic to me.
 These sounds work well on many kinds of material.